dempe/pinterest-java/README.md

 ## User Methods

-Note: user methods only work with the _authenticated_ user (i.e., the owner of the access token you are using).
+Note: user methods only work with the _authenticated_ user (i.e., the owner of the access token you used to initialize the Pinterest SDK).

 ### *Fetching*